susancupitt/susancupitt/index.md

 ![Squat slate-green teapot](https://images.weserv.nl/?url={{ site.url }}{{ site.baseurl }}/images/Squat slate-green teapot h.
 15 cms.jpg&amp;output=jpg&amp;q=50&amp;t=square)

-I make stoneware pottery ranging from simple domestic vessels to more experimental forms.
-I throw all pots on the wheel but I modify some, at present creating slanted and tilted vessels with the vertical shifted off mid-centre.
-Glazes tend to be muted in colour with some use of wood ash to create smoky hues, or as an antidote, plain white
+I make stoneware and porcelain pottery ranging from simple domestic vessels to more experimental forms.
+I throw all pots on the wheel but I modify some, often creating slanted or tilted vessels with the vertical shifted off mid-centre.
+The emphasis is on form, decoration sometimes being a distraction.
+Stoneware glazes tend to be muted in colour, or as an antidote, plain white.

 The aim is simplicity of effect.

-All pots are fired in an electric kiln at 1270 degrees centigrade.
-Prices range from £20 to £250, and height of pots from 15 to 50cm (6 to 21").
+All pots are fired in an electric kiln at about 1270°C. Prices range from £20 to £250, and height of pots from 15cm to 50cm.
 As each pot is individually thrown no two will be identical.
 Please contact me by email to see what is available.
 Items can be made on commission.